Free school meals during the COVID-19 pandemic

-Here are useful links to government guidelines regarding free school meals and COVID-19:
+Below are useful links to government guidelines regarding free school meals during the COVID-19 pandemic:

 - Closure of educational settings: information for parents and carers (see point 3.2)